carpentries-incubator/SDC-BIDS-dMRI/_episodes/deterministic_tractography.md

 {: .language-python}

-We just created a deterministic set of streamlines using the `EuDX` algorithm mapping the human connectome (tractography).
+We just created a deterministic set of streamlines using the `EuDX` algorithm mapping the human brain connectome (tractography).
 We can save the streamlines as a Trackvis file so it can be loaded into other software for visualization or further analysis.
 To do so, we need to save the tractogram state using `StatefulTractogram` and `save_tractogram` to save the file.
 Note that we will have to specify the space to save the tractogram in.